DigitalCommons/mykomap-monolith/docs/monorepo.md

-# Monorepo thinking
+# Monorepo structure

 ```
 monorepo
 |- apps
   |- @mykomap/front-end
   |- @mykomap/back-end
-      |- Map class instance for each config that needs a deployed backend
+      |- Dataset class instance for each dataset that needs a deployed backend
-      |- Single Fastify server shared across all maps
+      |- Single ts-rest/Fastify server shared across all datasets
 |- libs
   |- @mykomap/common
       |- search/filter code (imported in BE and some FE builds)
       |- API ts-rest contract + OpenAPI spec
-  |- @mykomap/variants, a folder for each map containing:
+  |- @mykomap/config, a folder for each dataset containing:
-      |- config.ts ... includes flag for whether to use search/filter in FE or BE
+      |- config.json ... includes vocabs, UI config, and flag for whether to use search/filter in FE or BE
-      |- popup.ts (with an aim to commonalise this code and configure within config.ts)
 ```

 ## Ideas